laurenfranks11/laurenfranks11.github.io/README.md

 Changing theme

 6. Download theme from http://jekyllthemes.org/themes/webjeda-cards/ and unzip contents of theme into root directory of webpage on local server i.e. ~/users/Lauren/laurenfranks11.github.io

+How to run the user acceptance test
+1. Go to https://www.browserstack.com/ and create free account
+2. Follow instructions according to manual testing option.